 - Carrying Crate: $40-100

-While pets provide love, comfort, and cuteness, unfortunately there are health complications that can occur.
+While pets provide love, comfort, and cuteness, sometimes there are health complications that can occur.
 As pets age, health issues may arise, such as cancer, back/hip problems, bladder issues, and more.
 This can often result in hefty vet bills and medications.
-Costs will vary each year for vet visits depending on your pet’s current health, but always be prepared.

 - Toys: $25 or less/more